 Adopted in November 2021, the Law no 1907-IX on Public Electronic Registries resolves problems of duplicate information about citizens and imposes the electronic exchange of data between the registries.
 One of the articles in the draft law prohibits public authorities from requesting data from citizens if they already exist in the registries.
-After its implementation, citizens will not need to provide copies of their passports, ID numbers or else to obtain a public service.
-This means better quality and full automatization of public services delivery, which is the next step for going paperless in Ukraine.
+After its implementation, citizens will not need to provide copies of their passports, ID numbers or other information in order to obtain a public service.
 By law, all data interaction between the registries shall take place exclusively via the TREMBITA interoperability system.
-It also regulates the functioning of the Registry of Registries (i.e. the catalogue of public registries).
 The draft law also mandates the creation of the national eArchive for long-term data preservation.
-This law allows saving public money by optimizing the number of electronic registries.
-Currently, there are more than 350 registries in Ukraine that need hundreds of millions of UAH for annual maintenance.
-For instance, the 25 key public registries alone need 500 million UAH for their annual maintenance.
-Optimizing the number of public registries and introducing data interaction between the existing ones will reduce their maintenance budget by up to 15%.
+This law allows saving public money by optimising the number of electronic registries.
+Optimising the number of public registries and introducing data interaction between the existing ones will reduce their maintenance budget by up to 15%.
 The law regulates the self-efficiency of public registries and promotes the use of government data by businesses.
 The law suggests the financial model to financially support the system of public registries.

-From now on, businesses can purchase anonymised (i.e. open) data from public registries to develop the projects based on government data.
-The document establishes single technical rules for all state entities on how to create, maintain or delete registry files, which will increase the transparency in the sector and prevent illegal takeovers in public registries.
-The document allows citizens to have prompt access to up-to-date, government-held information about themselves (e.g., basic personal data, information on land ownership, real estate/property, aggregate income data).
+From now on, businesses can purchase anonymised (i.e., open) data from public registries to develop the projects based on government data.
+The document establishes single technical rules for all State entities on how to create, maintain or delete registry files, which will increase the transparency in the sector and prevent illegal takeovers in public registries.
+The document allows citizens to have prompt access to up-to-date, government-held information about themselves (e.g., basic personal data, information on land ownership, real estate/property, and aggregate income data).
 In case of any changes in personal information, the citizens will receive a notification about such changes, which will also facilitate the prevention of illegal takeovers in the registries.

-4.2.5 eProcurement
+3.3.5 eProcurement